elgw/deconwolf-gui/README.md

 5. Go to the **Deconwolf** tab to see if you want to use some other settings than the
    default ones.

 6. Go to **Run** tab.
-Inspect the commands that will be started and hit the _"play"_ button to save this as a script or simply copy and paste into a terminal.
+Inspect the commands that will run and finally copy and paste into a terminal (use powershell on windows).
+The script can also be saved to disk with the "save" button.
+Save as a `.ps1` file under windows or as a `.sh` file under Linux/mac.

 ## Build and Install